websiteduck/Run-PHP-Code/README.md

 - Extract the Run PHP Code files into it.
 - Bookmark the URL for easy access.
 - Bonus points for cloning the repository instead and pulling once in a while.
+- <b>If you get a blank screen</b> you are probably not accessing Run PHP Code from 127.0.0.1.
+This is a security feature.
+Add your IP address to line 13 of index.php.

 <b>This application is meant to be run locally and should not be made publicly accessible.</b>